DebRC/Direct-Message-Sender-Website/README.md

 # Direct-Message-Sender-Website
-A website for the app Desktop Message Sender
+A website for the app Direct Message Sender